The Essential Characteristics of a Boy-Friendly Learning Environment

 Emotional Development

-Even today, society imposes the “BoyCode,” as Dr. William Pollock identifies it, onto boys starting from a very young age.
-This is the idea that masculinity demands that men don’t complain about hardship, but rather act “tough” in the face of it.
+Even today, society imposes the “BoyCode,” as Dr. William Pollock identifies it, onto boys from a very young age.
+This is the idea that masculinity demands that men don’t complain about hardship but rather act “tough” in the face of it.
 In the classroom, this attitude translates into a familiar scenario: when boys have trouble and can’t keep pace with the curriculum, they don’t seek help from teachers — they act out.
 Teachers reacting to this behavior will often approach the issue as a disciplinary problem rather than a scholastic problem.
 As this situation continues to repeat itself, frustration and depression begin to characterize the child’s experience at school.
-Tragically, Pollock also notes, between the ages of 10 and 19, boys are four times more likely to take their lives than girls are, and over the last 20 years, these figures have increased 300%.
+Tragically, Pollock also notes that between the ages of 10 and 19, boys are four times more likely to take their lives than girls are, and over the last 20 years, these figures have increased 300%.
 Fortunately, schools have incredible assets for promoting the emotional development of boys: their own staff.
-One of the most important factors in the emotional security of children at school is having a teacher, administrator, or adult with some level of authority whom they can go to and speak within an open, non-punitive way.
+One of the most critical factors in children's emotional security at school is having a teacher, administrator, or adult with some authority to whom they can go and speak openly, non-punitively.
 Forming “shame-free” connections between adults and students helps boys deal with feelings of anxiety and depression as they navigate life at school.

 This video offers an overview of Woodberry Forest School, Woodberry Forest, Virginia.

-Research clearly demonstrates that intelligent, energetic boys are being left behind within the current education system.
+Research demonstrates that intelligent, energetic boys are left behind within the current education system.
 Unsympathetic critics may point to men’s success in the workforce to justify inaction.
 However, an uneducated, low-earning male population will not contribute to eradicating later gender gaps, and such an attitude of retaliation unfairly sacrifices the development and futures of boys across America.
 Ultimately, to ensure that young men have a fair chance at a productive, fulfilling life, teachers must learn ways of creating equal-opportunity classrooms.
-When teachers adopt a student-centered approach to education, boys are given the freedom to express themselves, to explore material in a way that engages them, and to grow as individuals.
+When teachers adopt a student-centered approach to education, boys are free to express themselves, explore material that engages them, and grow as individuals.

 Questions?
 Contact us via Facebook. @boardingschoolreview